ghostbar/dotfiles/README.md

 Any question will be answered better by using manpages that by asking me.

 If you want to use them as they are then the best method is to use the `install.zsh` targets, depending on what you want.
-So, if you want `bash` and `vim` you should use:
+So, if you want `vim` you should use:

-    % zsh install.zsh --bash
     % zsh install.zsh --vim

-## Known issues

-### While upgrading/with newer powerline

-With the lastest `powerline`'s and the previous version of this repo (until ghostbar/dotfiles@e36c4c6c6905a57349022b1aff4e2e45709c4b4b) you may have encounter some issues specially with the configurations.
-I changed them so you should update to the latest available version here on GitHub to fix that issue.

 ## License and Copyright
 Written from 2009 to 2015 by Jose Luis Rivas `<me@ghostbar.co>`